Revelation: Chapter 22

 In Daniel as here in Revelation, Daniel and John are told that the unrighteous will remain unrighteous, and the righteous will remain righteous, Daniel 12:2-3, Revelation 22:11.
 Whether one appears before the judgment seat of Christ, or takes part in the second resurrection, all will go from that point into eternity with their eternal status permanently fixed.
 There is no opportunity for one in the lake of fire to improve their "condition" or be transferred to the presence of God.
 Human emotions for "man's concept of fairness" cannot be imposed on God's judgment to justify the argument that some level of penance would satisfy the requirement of God's law.
 Likewise, since there will be no sin in the new heaven and earth, and no one will lose their position before God and be thrown into the lake of fire.
 Just as it is written in Psalms 103:12, as far as the east is from the west, so far has He removed our transgression from us.
 This is the same separation between the wicked and righteous for eternity future.

 Revelation 22:12-15, the Lord confirms that He is coming soon and He is bringing His reward to everyone according to their works, which is not to be confused with salvation.
 In this section He again affirms that He is the Alpha and Omega.
 The Lord is the one who began human activity in this world, and He will be the one who has finished the entire work to address the sin issue, and judge every person who was ever born into this world.
+Following the great white throne judgment, there is a permanent and unbreachable separation between the righteous believers in Jesus Christ, and the unrighteous, Revelation 20:11-15.
 Paul captures the essence of this in Philippians 2:5-11, where he writes that God has exalted the Lord Jesus Christ and that every man will knell before the Lord and confesses that He is Lord.
 When the Lord returns, He will bless those who believe on Him and are called by His name and they will have the right to the tree of life.
 This is the seventh of the seven blessings that are described in this book.
 Those whom He blessed are the ones who can enter into the new Jerusalem.
 Again, the Lord is confirming that outside of His eternal kingdom, and within the lake of fire, are dogs, sorcerers, whoremongers, murderers, idolaters, and those who are liars.
 As described in the previous paragraph, those who are thrown into the lake of fire will continue to live in that place under horrific conditions, and they will be permanently separated from God and His saints for all eternity future.

 Revelation 22:16, the Lord is confirming that He sent the angel to give this testimony (Revelation) to the churches, which is the purpose for this book.
 The major prophecies that are called our include: